-- (a) the intermediary is: - (i) a lawyer, a notary public, an auditor, a professional accountant, a trust or company service provider or a tax advisor practising in the jurisdiction; - (ii) a trust company carrying on trust business in the jurisdiction; - (iii) a person who carries on in the jurisdiction a business similar to that carried on by an estate agent; and - (iv) an institution that carries on in the jurisdiction a business similar to that carried on by an authorized institution, a licensed corporation, an authorized insurer, an appointed insurance agent or an authorized insurance broker; - (b) the intermediary is required under the law of that jurisdiction to be registered or licensed or is regulated under the law of that jurisdiction; - (c) the intermediary has measures in place to ensure compliance with similar CDD and record-keeping requirements as those imposed under Schedule 2 to the AMLO; and - (d) the intermediary is supervised for compliance with those requirements by an authority in that jurisdiction that performs functions similar to those of any of the RAs or the regulatory bodies (as may be applicable).
+- (a) the intermediary is: - (i) a lawyer, a notary public, an auditor, a professional accountant, a trust or company service provider or a tax advisor practising in the jurisdiction; - (ii) a trust company carrying on trust business in the jurisdiction; - (iii) a person who carries on in the jurisdiction a business similar to that carried on by an estate agent; or - (iv) an institution that carries on in the jurisdiction a business similar to that carried on by a financial institution that is an authorized institution, a licensed corporation, an authorized insurer, a licensed individual insurance agent, a licensed insurance agency or a licensed insurance broker company; - (b) the intermediary is required under the law of that jurisdiction to be registered or licensed or is regulated under the law of that jurisdiction; - (c) the intermediary has measures in place to ensure compliance with similar CDD and record-keeping requirements as those imposed under Schedule 2 to the AMLO; and - (d) the intermediary is supervised for compliance with those requirements by an authority in that jurisdiction that performs functions similar to those of any of the RAs or the regulatory bodies (as may be applicable).

-&lt;sup>39 Please refer to section 18(3)(c) of Part 2 of Schedule 2 to the AMLO.
+51 Please refer to section 18(3)(c) of Part 2 of Schedule 2 to the AMLO.